hwachakarter/lua-brainfuck/README.md

 - `brainfuck.execute_file(filename)`: Executes Brainfuck code from a file to CLI.
 - `brainfuck.return_from_string(code)`: Returns the output of Brainfuck code as a string.
 - `brainfuck.return_from_file(filename)`: Returns the output of Brainfuck code from a file as a string.

-## Hint:
-- Don't use this interpreter for anything serious.
-It sucks.